 A Special Joint Commission on Inhalation Therapy formed on May 11, 1954, as a successor to the Board of schools of Inhalation Therapy Technicians.
 Joint Review Committee for Respiratory Therapy Education formed dissolved in 1996, and the successor organization was the committee on accreditation for respiratory care.

 On November 12, 2009, the commission for accreditation for respiratory care became a freestanding accreditor of respiratory care programs in 2009.
 The degree-granting programs in respiratory care have made their programs to line with the accrediting standards of the commission.

-The mission of the Commission is to ensure the preparation of competent respiratory therapists for all fields including practice, education, research and, service.
+The mission of the Commission is to ensure the preparation of competent respiratory therapists for all fields, including practice, education, research and, service.
 The vision of the commission is to e recognized as leaders in respiratory care for programs in associate, baccalaureate, and graduate degree programs.

 The scope of the accreditation lies in providing entry into professional respiratory care practice, aiding the degree advancement programs, accrediting specialty training programs, and more.
-However, accreditation is limited to the United States and its territories.
+However, certification is limited to the United States and its territories.

-The value of programmatic accreditation lies in protecting consumers, advancing and enhancing profession, protection against compromise of educational quality and many more.
+The value of programmatic accreditation lies in protecting consumers, advancing and enhancing profession, protection against compromise of educational quality, and many more.

 Core Values of the organization

 A few of the core values that the organization based upon is as given below.

 Professionalism - The professionalism of the organization is rooted in integrity and honesty